GenesysCloudBlueprints/microsoft-teams-blueprint/blueprint/index.md

 2. Enter a name for the OAuth client and select **Client Credentials** as the Grant Type.
 Click the **Roles** tab and assign the roles for the OAuth client.

    :::primary
-   **Note:** Select a custom role that includes the permission Messaging > Sms > Send.
+   **Note:** Select a custom role that includes the permission **messaging > sms > send**.
 No default role includes this permission.
 To create a custom role, see the Custom roles information in [Roles and permissions overview](https://help.mypurecloud.com/?p=24360 "Opens the Roles and Permission overview article").
    :::

    ![Set up OAuth client](images/2BOAuthClientSetup.png "Select custom role and the grant type for client details")